 Some families use a loop schedule to ensure that you are following a routine but giving all the subjects a turn in your homeschool week.
 With a loop schedule you choose which subjects you want to get done every day like bible, reading, math, handwriting and reading aloud.
 For the subjects you may get caught going deeper in like history, science, geography, art, music or poetry you put on a loop schedule.

-Here’s how Homeschooling with a Routine Looks over at Soaring Arrows Homeschool…
+Here’s How a Routine Looks at Soaring Arrows Homeschool

 - Breakfast

-- Morning Time – Bible, Science, History, Geography & Music
+- Morning Time — Bible, Science, History, Geography and Music

-- Table Work – Handwriting, Math, Phonics, Reading & Language Arts
+- Table Work — Handwriting, Math, Phonics, Reading and Language Arts

-- Playtime – For the 3 younger kids
+- Playtime — for the three younger kids

 - Lunch